EB-2 National Interest Waiver (NIW): Everything You Should Know

 While the criteria might appear daunting, approaching the process from the right perspective will make a big difference in your application process and help avoid denial at the end.
 The following guidelines will help you in getting approval for your NIW petition:

-Though there is no law compelling you to hire an attorney for your immigration, however, judging by the increasing denial rate of employment-based green card applications recently, it is always best to be guided by a professional.
+While there is no law compelling you to hire an attorney for your immigration, with the increasing denial rate of employment-based green card applications recently, it is always best to be guided by a professional.
 Having legal counsel for the NIW process will save you time, money, and help prevent denial.

 It’s never been easier to hire international workers